 Senior High Trips: Participants must be 14 years old or entering the 9th grade in the fall of 2015.

 Junior/Senior High Trips: Participants must be at least 12 yrs. old or entering the 7th grade in the fall of 2015.

 No special skills are required…just a willingness to serve.
 The minimum group size is one young person and one adult (21 or older) of the same gender.

-Please bring a minimum of one adult for every five youth.
-If you register both males and females, bring at least one adult male and one adult female.
-If additional adults want to come, bring them along!
-Or have them apply on our website to serve as staff volunteers for the week.
+You need to bring a minimum of one adult leader age 21+ for every five participants under 21.
+If you register both males and females, bring at least one adult male and one adult female age 21 or over.

 Groups are typically split up on six-person crews for the work portion of each day.
 In most cases, this is one adult and five youth, each person from a different church.
 It has been our experience that when groups allow us to mix participants up to make crews, individuals develop social and leadership skills, make new friends, and develop a closer bond with their own group.
 If being split up is a problem for your group, please give us a call and you can request to be kept together as a group on (6-person) work crews.

 At our Preteen trips, church groups will be kept together on (6-person) crews because of their age.